Accreditation process

 Candidates usually work under supervision while building experience and completing the required components.
 These typically include: a portfolio demonstrating competence; the Critical Incidents Test (a practical scenario-based assessment); and a written examination.
 Solicitors may have alternative routes (e.g. through the Law Society's Criminal Litigation Accreditation Scheme).

 Requirements and formats can change.
-You must check the current rules and guidance published by the SRA and the assessment organisations.
+You must check the current rules and guidance published by the Legal Aid Agency and the assessment organisations before relying on this overview.

 Role of supervising solicitors